unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 ### Ability to set record for multiple domains

 User may want to set ipfs hash for all domains he owns.
-That would require him to sign 10 txs at the moment.
+That would require him to generate as many signature as there are domains at the moment.
 We need a method like:

 ```